lathertonj/reality-by-example/README.md

 # Reality by Example

-[Reality by Example](https://ccrma.stanford.edu/~lja/vr/RealityByExample/) is a tool for creating an entire virtual world from within it.
+[Reality by Example](https://ccrma.stanford.edu/~lja/vr/RealityByExample/) is a tool for creating an entire virtual world from within VR.
 Users can shape terrain, create interactive background music, and animate and sonify creatures by demonstrating what they would like.
 Internal interactive machine learning models then give the user a best guess of what they wanted, extrapolating the demonstrated examples across the entire world.
 From there, the user refines the examples they have given until they are satisfied.